 Certain steps in the presentation of your matter can go a long way in mitigating the penalty.
 For example:

 Our lawyers have significant experience as advocates for those charged with these offences.
-We will assist you will all necessary preparation in the lead up to your Court date.
+We will assist you with all necessary preparation in the lead up to your Court date.
 When you engage a lawyer, your legal representative will speak to the Court on your behalf.
 You can then be sure all information in your favour is presented to the Court.

 In some circumstances, you may receive a penalty that does not require you to spend actual time in prison.
 These penalties can include: